Predicting the Emergence of Induction Heads in Language Model Pretraining: Abstract

 \section{Abstract}

-Arguably, specialized attention heads dubbed \glspl{ih} underlie the remarkable \gls{icl} capabilities of modern \glspl{lm}; yet, a precise characterization of their formation remains unclear.
-In this study, we investigate the relationship between statistical properties of training data (for both natural and synthetic data) and \gls{ih} formation.
-We show that (1) a simple equation combining batch size and context size predicts the point at which \glspl{ih} form; (2) surface bigram repetition frequency and reliability strongly affect the formation of \glspl{ih}, and we find a precise Pareto frontier in terms of these two values; and (3) local dependency with high bigram repetition frequency and reliability is sufficient for \gls{ih} formation, but when the frequency and reliability are low, categoriality and the shape of the marginal distribution matter.
+Specialized attention heads dubbed \textit{induction heads} (IHs) have been argued to underlie the remarkable in-context learning capabilities of modern language models; yet, a precise characterization of their emergence, especially in the context of language modeling, remains wanting.
+In this study, we investigate the relationship between statistical properties of the training data and IH formation in both natural and synthetic training data settings.
+We show that: (1)~a simple equation combining batch size and context size predicts the point at which IHs form and that this emergence point is agnostic to model size; (2)~surface bigram repetition frequency and reliability strongly affect the formation of IHs, and we find an effective decision boundary in terms of these two values; (3) local dependency with high bigram repetition frequency and reliability is sufficient for IH formation, but categoriality and the shape of the marginal distribution appear to modulate IH formation near the decision boundary.